FilipSequens/english-for-designers/storytelling/index.md

 Some things however, have changed for the worse.
 Climate change is not some abstract concept anymore, I've seen dead coral reefs first-hand.
 The sight of white coral skeletons is a shocking one.
 The world's most vibrant and lively ecosystems are the first ones to be affected by this crisis.
 It is this fact, that drove me to create this project.

+![two images showing the process of type setting, with printed proofs and notes](../images/working_on_magazine.png)

 I find tropical seas to be the most stunning places on Earth, and the threats they face mean that we need to value them that much more.

-![two images showing the process of type setting, with printed proofs and notes](../images/working_on_magazine.png) Several versions were printed to ensure our designs worked well on paper.

 ## LEARNING THROUGH BEING CHALLENGED
 game dev requires learning a large number of skills, skills that are hard to learn without strong motivation